robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 null
 ```

 If the token cannot be found in the database you will receive a `null` value from the query.
-No user with that token can be found.
+This means that no user with that token can be found.

 ### 7.4 Verify User Email